 The School of Kinesiology is responsible for academic study in Kinesiology.
 Degrees offered by the School include the Bachelor of Kinesiology and Bachelor of Kinesiology with Honours.

-We also offer different options which include the Bachelor of Kinesiology with Biology, Bachelor of Kinesiology with Honours with Biology, Bachelor of Kinesiology with Honours with Biology, Bachelor of Kinesiology with Honours with Nutrition, Bachelor of Kinesiology, Bachelor of Kinesiology, Bachelor of Kinesiology, Bachelor of Kinesiology with Honours with Honours with Nutrition, Bachelor of Kinesiology, Bachelor of Kinesiology, Bachelor of Kinesiology, With Honours with Honours with Nutrition, Bachelor of Kinesiology, Bachelo
+We also offer different options which include the Bachelor of Kinesiology with Biology, Bachelor of Kinesiology with Honours with Biology, Bachelor of Kinesiology with Nutrition, Bachelor of Kinesiology with Honours with Nutrition, Bachelor of Kinesiology with Psychology, Bachelor of Kinesiology with Honours with Psychology.